 Some more quirks of the GAZ-24 ignition system.
 The original B-115 model ignition coil uses a screw-in high tension wire that has a male threaded connector at its end:

 It is a very secure and reliable way of attaching the wire to the coil, but it makes this model of coil incompatible with most modern aftermarket wires.
 Copper core wires can be modified to fit this coil by soldering one of the ends of the core to the original connector.
 However, most modern ignition wires have carbon core and cannot be modified this way.
+Your options are: either stick with copper-core wires, or replace the ignition coil with a more modern one.

-The B-115V model ignition coil (found in UAZ vehicles), on the other hand, uses modern style coil wire, and can replace the original B-115 coil without any modifications.
+The B-115V model ignition coil (found in UAZ vehicles), on the other hand, uses a modern style coil wire, and can replace the original B-115 coil without any modifications.
 B-116 model coil, that is used in the point-less ignition system of the GAZ-24-10 and other later Volga models, works fine with modern wires as well (but can not be retrofitted into the old point-type ignition system).